Drowned bishop a symbol of Bulgaria's blurred loyalties

 He was one of 11 Bulgarian bishops found to have worked for the secret police - a revelation that shook public trust in the 1,100-year-old Orthodox Church to which around 80 percent of Bulgarians at least nominally belong.

-Some of the 11 bishops sought public forgiveness but Cyril refused to apologise, saying he had repented to God long ago.
+Some of the 11 bishops sought public forgiveness but Cyril refused to apologize, saying he had repented to God long ago.

 "My conscience is clear," he said.
 "I do not think that I was any sort of an agent.
 That was the state policy then, they wanted explanations, what was I to do?" he said.